joseph-tharayil/vagusNerve/README.md

 The code can be tested by running `pytest tests`

 ## Replicating results from the paper

+### Create and run finite element models
+Open the Sim4Life model containing the 2D cross-section of the nerve, and run the appropriate script in the create_fem_simulation/extrudeMesh folder to create the 2.5D model.
+Then run the scripts create_fem_simulation/createPerineuria/MakePatches.py and create_fem_simulation/createPerineuria/getFascicleDiameters.py (in that order) to create the thin layers for the electrode contacts and the perineuria.
+Note that these scripts will only produce the 2.5D mdoels used in teh EM simulations.
+For the neural simulations, you must use the provided FEM file, in which a region of the fascicles corresponding to the perinueria is segmented out.
+This ensures that the script which generates neurons does not place any within the perineuria.

+For the EM simulations for recording exposure, run the scripts create_fem_simulation/extract_fem_results/create_splines_to_interpolate_over.py, then reate_fem_simulation/extract_fem_results/InterpolatePhiFasc.py.
+These will save the exposure function to xlsx files, which are used by the semi-analytic models

+For the EM simulations for stimulation, export the potential fields as a cache file.
+These will be used by the titration simulations.

+### Run neuronal titrations

+For the titration simulations, run the script create_fem_simulation/createNeurons/FunctionalizeNeurons_Titrate_PerineuriaExcluded.py.
+Then import the cache file from the previous step and run the titration.

+### Run semi-analytic models
 Run all of the bash files in the *simulation* folder.
 Each bash file corresponds to a semi-analytic simulation of the eCAP, under various stimulus and recording parameters.

+### Create plots
-Then run all of the cells in the notebook provided.
-This will generate the majority of the figures in the paper.
+Running all of the cells in the notebook provided will generate the majority of the figures in the paper.
-Some figure panels are created in Sim4Life.
+The other figure panels are created in Sim4Life.
+To create these panels, open the Sim4Life finite element models for the stimulation EM simulations for the two different electrode orientiations, and run the corresponding scripts in the figure_panels_s4l folder.
+These will change the colors of the fascicles.

 # Citation
 If you use this software, we kindly ask you to cite the following publication: